 In October 2018, the Company acquired all of the outstanding capital stock of SIMSOLID Corporation, a Canadian corporation ("SIMSOLID"), for aggregate consideration of \$22.1 million.
-The allocation of fair value of purchase consideration was finalized in the first quarter of 2019, and there were no changes to the fair value of assets acquired and liabilities assumed, as previously reported.
+The allocation of fair value of purchase consideration was finalized in the current quarter and there were no changes to the fair value of assets acquired and liabilities assumed, as previously reported.